-Slugging is a new skincare trend you might be seeing all over social media.
-The trend became popular on Reddit a few years back and is having a resurgence thanks to TikTok.
+Updated 01/25/22.
+Slugging is a skincare trend you might have seen on social media.
+The trend became popular on Reddit a few years back and is having a resurgence thanks to Instagram and TikTok.
 Needless to say, slugging has gone viral as a way to fix dry skin caused by a damaged moisture barrier.
 But does it really work?
 Is this the miracle we’ve all been looking for?
 And, maybe most importantly, is it safe for all skin types?

 What Does the Moisture Barrier Have to Do With All This?

 If you’ve read my blog before, chances are you’ve heard me talk about how important the moisture barrier is when it comes to skin health.
 Your skin’s barrier is made up of lipids that bind your skin cells together.
 An analogy that’s often used is that of a brick wall: if your skin cells are the bricks, the lipids are the mortar that binds everything together.
 When this mortar is intact, it keeps good things (moisture) in and bad things (irritants) out.
-However, if it develops cracks, moisture can escape and irritants can get in.
+However, if it develops cracks, moisture escapes and irritants enter.

-When we talk about “barrier repair” in skincare, it usually refers to replenishing the lipid content of the stratum corneum (outermost layer of the skin).
-In other words?
-Adding more mortar to make sure the wall is sealed up nice and tight.
+When we talk about “barrier repair” in skincare, it usually refers to replenishing the lipid content of the stratum corneum (which is the outermost layer of the skin).
+In other words, it’s like adding more mortar to make sure the wall is sealed up nicely.